 A. The Commission Basis (normalized) ROEs from Illustration No. 4 above range from 6.2% to 8.1%.
 One way to measure the shortfall would be to compare these ROEs to the most recent ROEs authorized by the Commission, which would range from 9.8% to 10.2%.
 A conservative (minimum) estimate of the shortfall is approximately 200 basis points of ROE.
 The annual revenue shortfall of 200 basis points of ROE for Avista’s Washington utility operations is approximately $21 million.

-By comparison, the Attrition Adjustment developed by Dr. Lowry is $20.5 million.
+By comparison, the revised Attrition Adjustment developed by Dr. Lowry is $21.6 million.
 Therefore, the attrition adjustment proposed by Avista would appropriately address the revenue shortfall that the Company is experiencing.

 Q. Are there specific changes in revenues, expenses or investment that we know are not being reflected in new retail rates established in a general rate case?